swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-Version control systems keep track of what has changed in a file, and when and who made the change.These changes are often synchronized to a central server so that many users can track the same set of files.
+Version control systems keep track of what has changed in a file, and when and who made the change.
+These changes are often synchronized to a central server so that many users can track the same set of files.

 Version control aids *reproducibility* by allowing you to reference or retrieve a specific version of the entire project.